kolkov/kolkov/README.md

 - **Pure Go** - Avoid CGO dependencies for better cross-compilation
 - **Type safety** - Leverage Go 1.25+ generics for compile-time guarantees
 - **Community first** - Clear documentation, examples, and responsive maintenance
+- **Enterprise to Open Source** - Extracting battle-tested components from production systems and sharing them with the community

+Many projects here have been refined in real-world corporate environments before being released as open source.
+This ensures they're not just theoretical solutions, but proven tools that solve actual problems.
+We continue this practice through **[GRPMSoft](https://github.com/grpmsoft)** and other organizations, systematically identifying and open-sourcing valuable components.

 ---